American consumers are swimming in a sea of products. Any need, want or whim can be met with a quick trip to the mall or

 Skip the expensive scented bags and buy basic can liners or reuse plastic grocery bags.

 To eliminate bad smells, try this DIY solution: Fill a disposable coffee filter with baking soda, tie it shut with a twist tie or dental floss, then place in the bottom of your trash can before you add the garbage bag.
 This homemade sachet will absorb odors for weeks.

 6. Retail-priced greeting cards

 I prefer to skip greeting cards altogether and make a good old-fashioned phone call to the person I’m thinking of.
 If that’s not your style, consider some other budget-friendly options:

-- Cheaper retail cards: Dollar stores have a decent selection of cards for — you guessed it — $1 or less.
+- Cheaper retail cards: Dollar stores have a decent selection of cards for — you guessed it — about $1 or less.

 - Thrift store cards: Many thrift shops offer single and bulk greeting cards at amazing prices.